If I'm being honest, living in the West turned me into a bit of a trail snob.

 Every year in July, the lavender fields on Washington’s Olympic Peninsula burst into full, round bushes of pale and potent purples.
-It’s lavender season, y’all, and that meant it was time for me to head out to the annual Sequim and Washington Lavender Festivals.
+It’s lavender season, y’all.

 I kicked off last weekend by playing hooky with a visit to Skagit County, about an hour north of Seattle, for the annual Skagit Valley Tulip Festival

 More than three hours after leaving Seattle, we arrived at our destination: beautiful Lake Crescent and the historic Lake Crescent Lodge.